 Squatting allows you to use the leverage of the ground to push against it and activate your glute muscles.
 All these hip stabilizer muscles and glutes allow you to anchor the hips and feel stable, rather than just lazily spinning through impact.

-I need to feel like I'm loading my glutes and anchoring myself to the ground and pushing my feet into the ground so that as I come through in the next move that we're going to talk about, I'm able to perform it correctly.
+You need to feel like you're loading your glutes and anchoring yourself to the ground and pushing your feet into the ground so that as you come through in the next move, you're able to perform it correctly.

 If you go to the top and just spin your hips, your hands are always going to be in this position.
 They don't have time to catch up.
 They simply can't move that fast, but your hips can snap really quick and leave you in this stuck position all the time.